3 Things You Are Not Accountable For

 Here are three things that you are not accountable for:

-You are not responsible for other people’s choices and actions or even what they think of you.
+You are not accountable for other people’s choices and actions or even what they think of you.

 Certainly, you are responsible for how you interact with and influence other people.
 And you should desire to live at peace with others and to be a blessing to them.